truefoundry/custom-guardrails-template/README.md

 - `null` - Guardrails passed, no transformation needed for output.
 - `HTTP 400/500` - Guardrails failed with error details for output.

-### Drug Mention Detection Endpoint
-- **POST `/drug-mention`**
-- Validates outgoing OpenAI chat completion responses to detect and reject responses that mention drugs.
-Uses Guardrails AI to detect drug-related content.

-#### What does guardrail server respond with?
-- `null` - Guardrails passed, no drug mentions detected in output.
-- `HTTP 400/500` - Guardrails failed with error details for output.

-### Web Sanitization Endpoint
-- **POST `/web-sanitization`**
-- Validates incoming OpenAI chat completion requests before they are processed.
-Uses Guardrails AI to detect and reject requests that contain malicious content.

-#### What does guardrail server respond with?
-- `null` - Guardrails passed, no malicious content detected in input.
-- `HTTP 400/500` - Guardrails failed with error details for input.

-### PII Detection (Guardrails AI) Endpoint
-- **POST `/pii-detection`**
-- Validates incoming OpenAI chat completion requests to detect the presence of Personally Identifiable Information (PII) using Guardrails AI.
-Does not redact, only detects and reports PII.

-#### What does guardrail server respond with?
-- `null` - Guardrails passed, no PII detected in input.
-- `HTTP 400/500` - Guardrails failed with error details for input.